The 36th Chamber of Shaolin: In popular culture

 The Wu-Tang Clan's debut album Enter the Wu-Tang (36 Chambers) got the latter part of its name from the film.
 In addition, Wu-Tang Clan member Masta Killa takes his name from one of the film's alternate titles.
 Wu-Tang member and producer RZA also samples the film on Ol' Dirty Bastard's Return to the 36 Chambers: The Dirty Version ("Intro") and Method Man's Tical ("Meth vs. Chef", "I Get My Thang in Action", "Tical").

-In 2008 Kung Fu Panda, the Training Hall sequence was inspired by The 36th Chamber of Shaolin.
+In 2008's Kung Fu Panda, the Training Hall sequence was inspired by The 36th Chamber of Shaolin.

 A clip from the movie appears in a 2023 animated movie Teenage Mutant Ninja Turtles: Mutant Mayhem in which the title characters were trained in martial arts by their father figure Master Splinter by showing them various video clips containing martial arts, including from other classic Shaw Brothers films.